Water deer: Habitat and distribution

-Archeological studies indicate water deer were once distributed among much broader range than currently during the Pleistocene and the Holocene periods; records have been obtained from eastern Tibet in the west, Inner Mongolia and northeastern China in the north, southeastern Korean Peninsula (Holocene) and Japanese archipelago (Pleistocene) in the east, southern China and northern Vietnam in the south.
+Archeological studies indicate water deer were once distributed in a much broader range than currently during the Pleistocene and the Holocene periods; records have been obtained from eastern Tibet in the west, Inner Mongolia and northeastern China in the north, southeastern Korean Peninsula (Holocene) and Japanese archipelago (Pleistocene) in the east, southern China and northern Vietnam in the south.
 Water deer also inhabited Taiwan historically, however this population presumably became extinct as late as the early 19th century.

 Water deer are indigenous to the lower reaches of the Yangtze River, coastal Jiangsu province (Yancheng Coastal Wetlands), and islands of Zhejiang of east-central China, and in Korea, where the demilitarized zone has provided a protected habitat for a large number.
 The Korean water deer (H. i. argyropus) is one of the two subspecies of water deer.
 While the population of Chinese subspecies is critically endangered in China, the Korean subspecies is known to number 700,000 throughout South Korea.
 In China, water deer are found in Zhoushan Islands in the Zhejiang (600–800), Jiangsu (500–1,000), Hubei, Henan, Anhui (500), Guangdong, Fujian, Poyang Lake in Jiangxi (1,000), Shanghai, and Guangxi.
 They are now extinct in southern and western China.
 Since 2006, water deer have been reintroduced in Shanghai, with a population increase from 21 individuals in 2007 to 227–299 individuals in 2013.
 In Korea, water deer are found nationwide and are known as gorani (고라니).

 Water deer inhabit the land alongside rivers, where they are protected from sight by the tall reeds and rushes.
 They are also seen on mountains, swamps, grasslands, and even open cultivated fields.
 Water deer are proficient swimmers, and can swim several miles to reach remote river islands.
 An introduced population of Chinese water deer exists in the United Kingdom and another was extirpated from France.